 The changes you need to report are listed below and this information tells you about another online form that you may also need to complete if you want us to consider paying rent on 2 homes.

-Don’t rely on other organisations such as JobCentre Plus or HM Revenues and Customs (HMRC) to pass on information.
+Don’t rely on other organisations such as Universal Credit, the Department for Work and Pensions (DWP), the JobCentre or HM Revenues and Customs (HMRC) to pass on information.
 It’s your responsibility to tell us about any changes that might affect your benefits.

 Changes you need to report

 You must tell us straightaway about all changes that could affect the amount of benefit we pay you and how we pay you.

 You should tell us about a house move as soon as possible.
 We can’t pay anything for a new address until you have moved in.

 If you are moving out of Cheshire East, tell us as soon as you know the date you are moving, so we can stop your payment in time and avoid an overpayment.
 You will need to make a new benefits claim to your new council.

 If you are staying in Cheshire East and you are still responsible for rent on your old address after you have moved into your new address, we might be able to pay housing benefit for both properties for up to four weeks.
 We can only do this if it is reasonable for you to pay two lots of rent.
 You can apply for this extra housing benefit using our Housing Benefit for two homes form

 To have your benefit paid into a different account, you need to give us the new account details as soon as possible.
 If you have already closed your old account tell the benefits team straight away.